Ahmad-Sajad-Faizi/My-IT-Portfolio/Project-1-M365-AzureAD/README.md

 ---

+## About This Project

+This project demonstrates the end-to-end administration of a Microsoft 365 environment built from scratch for a fictional company, **Faizi-IT BV**.
+It covers cloud identity management with Azure AD / Entra ID, device enrollment and security hardening via Microsoft Intune, and collaboration services through Exchange Online and Microsoft Teams — all configured on free-tier licenses at €0 cost.

+> The Microsoft 365 tenant is named **Fazi IT Lab** throughout some of the screenshots,
+> reflecting the lab environment used during configuration.

+---

 ##  Objective

 As an IT support professional, managing a full Microsoft 365 environment — including users, devices, and security — is a core competency.
 This project simulates a real-world scenario where a new company is set up in the cloud from scratch.